Newsom to DeSantis: ‘When are you going to drop out’ and give Haley a shot at beating Trump?

 Both men sought to stake out a strong position against China during the Fox News debate, a unique event that saw a presidential contender squaring off against a non-presidential candidate in prime time.

-Newsom argued he stood up to China’s President Xi Jinping on the issue of fentanyl, while DeSantis was quick to label China the U.S.’s No. 1 geopolitical foe.
+Newsom argued he stood up to China President Xi Jinping on the issue of fentanyl, while DeSantis was quick to label China the U.S.’s No. 1 geopolitical foe.

 The debate comes just days ahead of the fourth GOP presidential primary debate in Alabama, when DeSantis will go head-to-head with Haley again as he fails to gain traction in his effort to topple former President Trump for the party’s nomination.